Electrokinetic Effects on Flow and Ion Transport in Charge-Patterned Corrugated Nanochannels: Results and discussion

-Figures \ref{fig:ion_fluxes}(d) and (h) plot the ionic current and selectivity for surface charge distributions placed halfway between the symmetric and anti-symmetric cases; the flux for $\varphi=\pi/4$ would equal the flux for $\varphi=3\pi/4$ -- measured in the opposite direction -- if the pressure gradient was reversed.
-When the surface charge maximum is placed nearer the crest along the face of the undulation opposing the background advection ($\varphi=3\pi/4$), the selectivity of the current achieves similar or higher values to the antisymmetric case ($\varphi=0$) -- indeed, for $c_0=0.005$ M, the flow achieves near perfect selectivity.
-This marginal increase in filtering in the forward direction, however, is met with abated filtering when flow is driven in the reverse direction (see the curves for $\varphi=\pi/4$ in figure~\ref{fig:ion_fluxes}(d)).
-Unlike $\varphi=0$, though, the filtering now acts on species of opposite charge, which restores diode-like behaviour.
-At high pressure-gradients, as $\Pi$ is pushed into Regime III, the flow strips ions from the patches of surface charge, first disrupting the structure of the EDLs nearer the channel constrictions and eventually also pulling counterions out of the channel troughs.
+Figs.~\ref{fig:Fig11}(d) and (h) plot the ionic current and selectivity for intermediate phase offsets ($\varphi=\pi/4$, $3\pi/4$); the flux for $\varphi=\pi/4$ would equal the flux for $\varphi=3\pi/4$, measured in the opposite direction, if the pressure gradient was reversed.
+When the surface charge maximum is placed nearer the crest along the face of the undulation opposing the background advection ($\varphi=3\pi/4$), the selectivity of the current achieves similar or higher values to the antisymmetric case ($\varphi=0$) --- indeed, for $c_0=0.005$ M, the flow achieves near perfect selectivity.
+This marginal increase in filtering in the forward direction, however, is met with abated filtering when flow is driven in the reverse direction (see the curves for $\varphi=\pi/4$ in Fig.~\ref{fig:Fig11}(d)).
+Unlike $\varphi=0$, though, the filtering now acts on species of opposite charge, which restores diode-like behavior.
+At high pressure-gradients, as $\Pi$ is pushed into Regime II, the flow strips ions from the patches of surface charge, first disrupting the structure of the EDLs nearer the channel constrictions and eventually also pulling counterions out of the channel troughs.